壺月遠州流禪茶道宗家について

 「茶も禅も行きくところは同じ境界であり、このような意味合いが『茶禅一味』であり『わび』『さび』の茶道であり虚飾を排した簡素な茶が、『禅茶道』の茶風である。」という考えから流派名を「壺月遠州流禪茶道宗家」へとしました。

-The lineage of our school traces its origins to Sen no Soeki (Rikyu)千宗易(利休).
-Through the successive transmissions of Furuta Oribe, Kobori Enshu, and the third shogun Tokugawa Iemitsu, it developed as a form of tea culture preserved within the warrior class.
+The roots of our school trace back to Sen no Soeki (Rikyu).
+Through Furuta Oribe, Kobori Enshu, and the third shogun Tokugawa Iemitsu, this tradition of tea was transmitted within the warrior class.

 壺月遠州流の7つの特徴